romeovs/creep/README.md

 for smaller screens (like my 11" laptop).

-I'm constantly adding in new characters (diacritics, box-drawing characters, etc.), so I figured I'd put it up on github for poeple to reap the gain this.
+I'm constantly adding in new characters (diacritics, box-drawing characters, etc.), so I figured I'd put it up on github for poeple to reap benefits of this.

 ![screenshot1](screens/screen.png  "screenshot of the ASCII characters")
 ![screenshot2](screens/screen2.png "in the wild example")